 Related: 5 myths about insurance

-Employees might look at that and think picking up overtime is not worthwhile because they’ll earn less than their regular hourly rate after taxes.
+Employees might look at this and determine that picking up overtime is not worthwhile because they’ll earn less than their regular hourly rate after taxes.
 Enter the next tax bracket myth.

 But this is simply not true.
 You can’t take the after-tax hourly rate and measure it against a pre-tax hourly rate.
 You have to compare apples-to-apples.